jmejiamu/the-tech-blog/README.md

 ## The Tech Blog

 Full stack application that allows users to add, delete, and update post.
 This is a personal project which the main goal was to practice technologies such as  React,Bootstrap, NodeJs, Express, Postgresql.
-Also, practice how to setup SSL certificate.

 ### Log in Form
 ![screencapture-the-tech-blog-netlify-app-2021-01-03-16_21_33](https://user-images.githubusercontent.com/27458911/103492559-a6b7ab80-4de0-11eb-838d-cbe2bae1cc30.png)